 As an attorney and judge, Mr. Franke has handled an extensive array of civil and criminal cases, from the trial of NBA star Charles Barkley for assault to the City of Milwaukee’s lead abatement

-As a judge, Mr. Franke handled a wide range of civil and criminal cases, including many complex products liability claims, medical malpractice cases, class actions and insurance coverage disputes.
-During his judicial career, Mr. Franke presided over more than 650 jury trials, including 35 criminal homicide cases.
+claims in City of Milwaukee v.
+NL Industries et al. This has included many complex products liability claims, class actions, medical malpractice cases and contract disputes.
+During his judicial career, he presided over more than 650 jury trials, including 35 criminal homicide cases.

 In 2012, Mr. Franke was asked to serve, pro bono, as a Special Prosecutor responsible for the inquest into the death of Derrick Williams in police custody.
 From 2014 through 2016, he served on the Government Accountability Board, the state agency charged with the administration and enforcement of Wisconsin’s elections, campaign finance and ethics laws.